yahiyajpg/Daily-Tracker-sidequest/README.md

 * Open RAID items
 * Active project count

+This provides a quick starting point for reviewing current priorities.

 ### Dashboard

-The Dashboard provides a high-level roll-up across the PMO workspace.
+The Dashboard provides a high-level overview of the PMO workspace.

 It includes:

-* Open versus total items by tracker
+* Open and total items across project trackers
-* RAID item breakdown
+* RAID breakdown
 * Projects by category
+* Project counts
+* Sticky note counts
-* Total project count
+* Overall project activity
-* Total sticky notes

 ### Projects

-Users can create and manage multiple projects.
+Projects are the central part of the workspace.

+Each project can contain its own:

+* Overview
+* Milestones
+* Work Items
+* Support & Service Requests
+* Internal Documentation
+* RAID Log

-Projects can be categorized as:
+Projects can also be:

+* Edited
+* Duplicated
+* Favorited
+* Archived
+* Restored
+* Deleted

+Project information can include:

+* Project name
+* Description
+* Category
+* Owner
+* Status
+* Priority
-* Strategy
+* Start date
-* Delivery
+* Target date
-* Operations
+* Client
-* Reporting
+* Project color

-Each project includes its own workspace for tracking milestones, work items, requests, documentation, and RAID items.

 ## Project Trackers

 ### Milestones

-Track key project milestones, including:
+Track important project milestones and deadlines.

+Each milestone can include:

-* Milestone
+* Milestone name
 * Due date
 * Owner
 * Status

-Available statuses:

-* Not Started
-* In Progress
-* At Risk
-* Done
+* Notes

-### Deliverables / Work Items
+### Work Items

-Track project tasks and deliverables.
+Track project deliverables, tasks, and other pieces of work.

-Fields include:
+Each work item can include:

-* Item
+* Item name
 * Type
 * Owner
 * Due date
 * Status

-Supported work item types:

-* Feature
-* Report
-* Configuration
-* Training
-* Migration
+* Notes

+Work item types can be customized through Settings.

 ### Support & Service Requests

-Track requests and operational issues related to projects.
+Track requests and operational issues associated with projects.

-Fields include:
+Each request can include:

 * Request
 * Type